 God-Fearing Angus T. Jones Tells People To Stop Watching 'Two And A Half Men'

-Similar to his former co-star Charlie Sheen, the 19-year-old actor has risked the wratch of series creator Chuck Lorre and branded the CBS series "filth."
+The 19-year-old actor has risked the wrath of series creator Chuck Lorre and branded the CBS series "filth."

 Jones, who has played Jon Cryer's on-screen son Jake Harper since the series premiered in 2003, has been getting increasingly involved with his local church and spending more time reading up on Christianity and the bible.
 The more he learns about religion, the more he despises what he does.